oladaolu/sec_project_3/README.md

 8. In the `main()` function, the script sets the CSV file name to "universities_in_canada.csv" and reads the university data from the CSV using the `read_data_from_csv()` function.

 9. The script then iterates through each university data and calls the `add_or_update_user()` function to add or update the university data in the API.

-That's it!
-With these explanations and instructions, you should be able to run the scripts for Task 3a and Task 3b successfully.